jnozzi/cocoadev.com/markdown/NSTableColumn.md

 ----

-Check out:      - (void)tableView:(General/NSTableView *)aTableView willDisplayCell:(id)aCell forTableColumn:(General/NSTableColumn *)aTableColumn row:(int)rowIndex - That's the method you should be doing this in. ;-) Adding: Read the docs, this is a delegate method of General/NSTableView - this should go in the table's delegate and its - the table view's - delegate should be set.
+Check out:      - (void)tableView:(NSTableView *)aTableView willDisplayCell:(id)aCell forTableColumn:(NSTableColumn *)aTableColumn row:(int)rowIndex - That's the method you should be doing this in. ;-) Adding: Read the docs, this is a delegate method of NSTableView - this should go in the table's delegate and its - the table view's - delegate should be set.